 March - April 2020 The Board has received weekly updates on the federal response to the coronavirus (COVID-19) pandemic and the availability of funding through the CARES Act.
+The Board received an update on the allowable uses and amount of funds available to Idaho through the Elementary and Secondary School Emergency Relief

+Fund and Governor's Emergency Education Relief

+Fund.

-April 27, 2020 The Board received an update on the allowable uses and amount of funds available to Idaho through the Elementary and Secondary School Emergency Relief Fund and Governor's Emergency Education Relief Fund.
-May 4, 2020 The Board directed staff to move forward with data analysis for the discussed proposals and to identify sources of funds for those proposals. lung 1 2020 The Doord engroved a recommendation to the
+May 4, 2020 The Board directed staff to move forward with data analysis for the discussed proposals and to identify sources of funds for those proposals.

-June 1, 2020 The Board approved a recommendation to the Governor on three areas of funding for the GEER Funds.
+June 1, 2020 The Board approved a recommendation to the

+Governor on three areas of funding for the GEER

+Funds.

-June 10, 2020
+June 10, 2020 The Board approved use of the ESSER 10% SEA

-The Board approved use of the ESSER 10% SEA reserve funds towards grants to local education agencies and for funding for professional development to provide social emotional and behavioral health supports remotely; to request from the Coronavirus Financial Advisory Committee funding for grants to local education agencies and creation of a public postsecondary digital campus totaling \$34 million; and to forward an additional recommendation to the developed by the School Reopening Committee.
+reserve funds towards grants to local education agencies and for funding for professional development to provide social emotional and behavioral health supports remotely; to request from the Coronavirus Financial Advisory Committee funding for grants to local education agencies and creation of a public postsecondary digital campus totaling \$34 million; and to forward an additional recommendation to the Governor for GEER funding use as identified in developed by the School Reopening Committee.